steveblue/angular2-rollup/README.md

 Displays the help documentation for using `ngr`

-#### --build
+#### build

-- `ngr --build dev` Builds development environment
+- `ngr build dev` Builds development environment
-- `ngr --build prod` Builds production environment
+- `ngr build prod` Builds production environment

-NOTE: Use `-b` instead of `--build`
+NOTE: Use `b` instead of `build`

-#### --generate
+#### generate

-- `ngr --generate component --name todo-list --spec` Generate a `TodoListComponent` in the current directory with a spec file
+- `ngr generate component --name todo-list --spec` Generate a `TodoListComponent` in the current directory with a spec file
-- `ngr --generate directive --name todo-list --dir path/to/folder` Generate a `TodoListDirective` in a folder
+- `ngr generate directive --name todo-list --dir path/to/folder` Generate a `TodoListDirective` in a folder
-- `ngr -g module -n todo-list -r` Generate a `TodoListModule` in a folder with a routes.ts file
+- `ngr g module -n todo-list -r` Generate a `TodoListModule` in a folder with a routes.ts file
-- `ngr -g e2e -n todo-list` Generate e2e test
+- `ngr g e2e -n todo-list` Generate e2e test

-You can pass the following types to `--generate`:
+You can pass the following types to `generate`:

 - class
 - component